ELMERIKH/SephirosGo/readme.md

 SephirosGo  Shellcode Loader , that let s you choose how to load your shellcode filellessly or just embeding it using different injection techniques

-make sure your shellcode is in hex format
+make sure your shellcode is in hex format if you want to embed it

 and ofc don t upload to virus total ty :)